 5. Florida Institute of Technology

 Regionally accredited by the SACS since 1964, Florida Institute of Technology is a private, doctoral-granting institution with “high research activity” reaping $14.3 million in funding.
 First called the Brevard Engineering College, Florida Tech has grown to accommodate more than 3,600 undergraduates and 2,700 post-graduates in diverse fields.
 Florida Tech is located on a 130-acre urban campus in Melbourne just 75 miles from Orlando.
-For 2016, Florida Tech was ranked the 161st best national university with the 92nd top online bachelor’s and 11th best online graduate IT programs by the USNWR.
+For 2016, Florida Tech has ranked the 161st best national university with the 92nd top online bachelors and 11th best online graduate IT programs by the USNWR.
 Forbes recognized Florida Institute of Technology within America’s 50 most entrepreneurial colleges.
 PayScale also crowned FIT the 27th best private college for ROI.

 Florida Institute of Technology offers online, eight-week sessions through the Canvas system in partnership with the University Alliance.
 Interested undergraduates may earn the Bachelor of Arts in Criminal Justice with a Homeland Security concentration online.
 This 121-credit program is offered for veterans, public safety officers, and incoming freshmen with little criminal justice experience.
 Students gain the fundamental knowledge for identifying security risks and attack threats for protecting community welfare.
 Asynchronous online courses explore policing, terrorism, violence, border security, infrastructure protection, intelligence analysis, and criminal law.
-For global perspective, FIT students can choose from study abroad trips from Belgium to China.
+For a global perspective, FIT students can choose from study abroad trips from Belgium to China.
 Florida Tech has achieved an average freshman retention rate of 78 percent.

 Well-known for its Harris Institute for Assured Information, Florida Tech serves bachelor’s degree holders with an Online Master of Science in Information Assurance and Cybersecurity.
 Students engage in interdisciplinary curriculum striving to develop technical skills for forming high-level company security policies.
 Interactive online learning trains cyber experts through this NSA Center of Academic Excellence.
 Discussion boards, live chats, and group projects provide engagement with a 9:1 student-faculty ratio.
 The 33-credit program spans topics from cryptography to application security and biometric authentication.
 Graduates must conclude with a master’s thesis or applied capstone project.
 Online learners may also consider FIT’s FAA-approved Online Master of Science in Aviation Safety.